 Kimberley Donohoe has been a practicing attorney in town for over 20 years specializing in real estate guardianships, special needs, estate planning/administration, municipal court cases, and personal injury; as well, she is a part time public defender in Nutley Municipal Court.
 She is a Nutley Parent Advisory Group for Special Education volunteer, and is a Volunteer Legal Guardian; additionally, she is the Nutley Lawyers Club vice president and liaison to Special Services Director of Nutley Bd of Ed.
 Kimberley also provides professional legal services to NFSB operations.

-Mary Graves joined the NFSB Board in 2011, and has served three years as President.
+Mary Graves, past president, joined the NFSB Board in 2011, and has served three years as President.
 Mary retired from Roche after a 25 year career spanning research, business development, strategic planning and management.
 Mary’s other interests include building homes for disadvantaged families; AAUW; mentoring girls and women, especially in STEM fields.
 She earned a PhD in Chemistry from UNC; she and husband Brad have 3 children and resided in Nutley since 1986.

 Linda Grossman has lived most of her life in Nutley, where she and her husband, David, raised their children.
 Linda first came to NFSB as a member of the Women’s Auxiliary and has since served on the Board of Trustees for over ten years in several capacities including a tenure as Treasurer.
 She also continues as an active volunteer at the NFSB Thrift Shop.